datalayer/jupyter-ui/README.md

 > React.js components 💯% compatible with Jupyter.

 Jupyter UI is a set of [React.js](https://react.dev) components that allow a frontend/webapp developer to build data products compatible with the [Jupyter](https://jupyter.org) ecosystem.
-The user interface delivers executable notebooks and cells as terminals.
+The user interface delivers executable notebooks, cells, terminals, file browsers and allows the developer to manage a full integrated React tree instead of relying on iframes to display the Jupyter noteboks.

 <hr/>